ahmeedaly/paymob-tech-task/README.md

 All containers are deployed inside a custom-bridge network so that all containers can reference & communicate with each other using their corresponding names to avoid hassle of\
 managing and changing IP addresses since containers are ephemeral and meant to be destroyed

-Some Jenkins plugins are installed in order to leverge current archeticture:\
+Some Jenkins plugins are installed in order to leverge current archeticture:
-   - sonarqube scanner plugin
+   - Sonarqube scanner plugin
    - GitHub plugin
    - Maven plugin